drew-loukusa/lang-playground/doc/lang_status.md

 # Typing

 I'm leaning on Python's type system to do most of the lifting for me.
 I can parse ints (of any size) and floats, and then I just pass them off to Python to do type promotion, and operations.

+# Classes

+A class is a "class" keyword followed by an identifier, and then a block statement.

+The block statement can be empty.

+Any attributes defined in the block statement (but outside of the constructor) can be accessed _without_ having to create an instance of the class; you can think of them as static attributes.
+They can be modified in the same way as constructor bound attributes.
+They of course can be accesed from an instance and changed per instance.

+Any attributes defined inside the constructor will ONLY be available if an instance of the class is created.

+Multiple constructors _are_ allowed.
+Which one is run depends on what arguments are passed upon class instantiation.

+Static methods are _not_ yet supported.

+If a method parameter name conflicts with a class attribute name, use "this" as a dotted prefix to access the class attr; the local parameter will shadow the class attr otherwise.